EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

 **Why?**

-There is plenty of evidence of the mistreatment some minorities receive in the american society.
+There is plenty of evidence of the mistreatment some minorities receive in the American society.
 So much so that here are some facts about such reality:

  - Jurors are more likely to give the death penalty in cases in which Afrincan American Defendents are accused of killing [1].